2019 North Korea–United States Hanoi Summit: Developments since the June 2018 Summit

 Pompeo appointed Stephen Biegun as United States Special Representative for North Korea on August 23, 2018.

 In September 2018, The New York Times reported that "North Korea is making nuclear fuel and building weapons as actively as ever" but did so quietly, "allowing Mr. Trump to portray a denuclearization effort as on track."
 Two months later, The Times reported that North Korea appeared to be engaged in a "great deception" by offering to dismantle one missile base while developing sixteen others, and that this expansion program was long known to American intelligence but contradicted Trump's public assertions that his diplomacy was yielding results.
 Immediately following the June 2018 summit, Trump had declared "There is no longer a Nuclear Threat from North Korea ... sleep well tonight!"

-A third inter-Korean summit was held September 18 to 20, 2018, which sought a breakthrough in the hampered talks with the U.S. and a solution for the denuclearization of the Korean peninsula.
+A third inter-Korean summit was held from September 18 to 20, 2018, seeking a breakthrough in stalled talks with the U.S. and a solution to the denuclearization of the Korean peninsula.

 In November 2018, North Korea repeated its demand that U.S. economic sanctions be lifted as a condition for proceeding with talks, while the Trump administration continued to insist that North Korea make concessions first.
 Meetings between Pompeo and North Korean officials were scheduled, canceled due to disagreements, and then rescheduled.
 The February 2019 summit was confirmed after Kim Yong-chol, North Korea's top negotiator, met with Trump in the Oval Office on January 18, 2019.